Wat Potaram Pre-School Bathroom Renovation Project – Thailand

 According to the local government office in Baan Nong Hai, the average income is $1,300 USD per year.
 While the village is very rural and poor, there is a strong sense of community, with close family relationships and active community groups.

 Wat Potaram Pre-School is one of two pre-school centers in the area.
 The school serves 75 students, ages 3-5, each year, with 5 teachers.
-Currently there is only one small, old bathroom, in which the students use and bathe in each day.
+Currently, there is only one small, old bathroom, in which the students use and bathe each day.

 The pre-school is located on the grounds of Potaram Temple.
 Religion and Buddhist traditions play a very important role in the lives of the villagers, so this temple and pre-school are frequently used for community events as well as learning.